 Advanced Considerations: Limitations and Nuances

 While the decomposition of 28 × 24 into factors is straightforward in this case, the method’s applicability to larger or more complex numbers introduces challenges.
 To give you an idea, as numbers grow, the number of possible pairs increases exponentially, which can strain computational resources.
 Additionally, real-world scenarios may impose constraints such as time limits or specific requirements for the factors (e.g., needing even numbers or primes), which further complicate the process.
 These limitations highlight the need for optimized algorithms or heuristic approaches to manage efficiency without sacrificing accuracy.
-Still, the core principle remains—breaking down problems into manageable components is a powerful strategy that transcends mathematical problems and applies to various fields.
+On the flip side, the core principle remains—breaking down problems into manageable components is a powerful strategy that transcends mathematical problems and applies to various fields.

 Conclusion